Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 for each $i\in I$. \end{enumerate} \end{thm}

 \begin{rmk} We refer to Definition~\ref{defn:almost-category-formal} for the precise definition of all derived categories appearing in Theorem~\ref{thm:main-thm-integral}. \end{rmk}

 \begin{rmk} One can also prove a version of Theorem~\ref{thm:main-thm-integral} for Zariski-constructible $\Z_p$-sheaves in the sense of \cite[Definition 3.32]{Bhatt-Hansen}.
-However, we prefer not to do this here as it does not require new ideas but makes the exposition a heavier in terms of terminology. \end{rmk}
+However, we prefer not to do this here as it does not require new ideas but instead complicates the notation. \end{rmk}

-For the version of Theorem~\ref{thm:main-thm-integral} with the pro-\'etale site $X_\proet$ as defined in \cite{Sch1} and \cite{Sch-err}, see Theorem~\ref{thm:integral-structure-sheaf}
+For the version of Theorem~\ref{thm:main-thm-integral} with the pro-\'etale site $X_\proet$ as defined in \cite{Sch1} and \cite{Sch-err}, see Theorem~\ref{thm:integral-structure-sheaf}.

 The rest of the paper is devoted to proving Theorem~\ref{main-thm}, Theorem~\ref{thm:main-thm-small}, and Theorem~\ref{thm:main-thm-integral} and discussing their applications.
 We have decided to work entirely in the $v$-site of $X^\diam$ because it is quite flexible for different types of arguments (e.g. proper descent, torsors under pro-finite groups, etc.).
-However, most of the arguments can be carried over in a more classical pro-\'etale site defined in \cite{Sch1}.
-However, it seems difficult to show that $\rm{R}^i\nu_{*}\cal{E}$ are quasi-coherent (as opposed to almost quasi-coherent) using that version of the pro-\'etale site (however the quasi-pro\'etale site is sufficient for these purposes), and it is also crucial to argue on the level of diamonds for the purpose of getting a cohomological bound on $\rm{R}^i\nu_{*}\cal{E}$ in the small case.
+However, most of the argument can be done using the more classical pro-\'etale site defined in \cite{Sch1}.
+However, it is crucial to use the theory of diamonds to get an almost cohomological bound on $\bf{R}\nu_* \cal{E}$ for non-smooth $X$, and it also seems difficult to justify that the sheaves $\rm{R}^i\nu_{*}\cal{E}$ are quasi-coherent without using (at least) quasi-pro\'etale topology.

-\subsection{Digression: Geometric Points}
+\subsection{Digression: geometric points}

-In this section, we discuss some preliminary results that will be both used in the proof of Theorem~\ref{main-thm} and in deriving applications out of it.
+In this section, we discuss preliminary results that will be used both in the proof of Theorem~\ref{main-thm} and in deriving applications from it.

 We start the section by recalling some definitions.